For-Sale-In-Tartu/for-sale/README.md

 Contains:

-- 1 nearly brand new Ecopan skillet
+- 1 nearly brand new Ecopan skillet in immaculate condition
   - https://ecopan-cookware.com/shop/fusion/24-cm-frypan-2/
   - https://ecopan-cookware.com/product-category/fusion/
   - https://ecopan-cookware.com/home-2-4/
 - 1 used Delimano skillet with clear glass lid (has some scratching on nonstick surface but still very good for cooking meat and soups...I just wouldn't use it for eggs unless you like your eggs scrambled)
-- 1 large Scarlett pot with clear glass lid in excellent condition
+- 1 large Scarlett stainless steel pot with clear glass lid in excellent condition
-- 5 forks
+- 5 stainless steel forks
-- 5 butter knives
+- 5 stainless steel butter knives
-- 8 spoons
+- 8 stainless steel spoons
 - 2 clear pint glasses
 - 2 tall Saku beer glasses
-- 1 insulated LifeStraw water bottle/thermos
+- 1 insulated LifeStraw water bottle/thermos, 24 oz/700 ml capacity
-- 8 coffee cups
+- 8 ceramic coffee cups
-- 3 large plates
+- 3 large ceramic plates
-- 2 small plates
+- 2 small ceramic plates
-- 2 large serving bowls (green and beige)
+- 2 large ceramic serving bowls (green and beige)
-- 2 black and white bowls
+- 2 black and white ceramic bowls
 - 1 large plastic container with yellow lid
 - 1 small plastic container with green lid
 - 1 square glass bowl with clear plastic lid
 - 1 white plastic cup
-- 1 black spatula
+- 1 black plastic/silicone spatula
-- 1 red spatula with wooden handle
+- 1 red silicone spatula with wooden handle
 - 1 black plastic ladle
-- 4 sharp kitchen knives all in excellent condition (the one with the white handle is a little blunt and doesn't stay sharp as long as the others, but the others are quite sharp; I use the white handled knife most frequently unless I need to cut something that requires a really sharp knife, then I use any of the other three)
+- 4 sharp stainless steel kitchen knives all in excellent condition (the one with the white handle is a little blunt and doesn't stay sharp as long as the others, but the others are quite sharp; I use the white handled knife most frequently unless I need to cut something that requires a really sharp knife, then I use any of the other three)
 - 1 blue glass Pyrex pan
 - 3 glass cleaners/scrub brushes